RAGAVIKRISHNA/NAB-HomeLoanEnquiry-Automation/README.md

 - Download and Install IDE of your choice
 - Browser driver - Chrome driver exe : https://chromedriver.chromium.org/downloads
 (make sure you have your desired browser driver and class path is your user dir folder where your POM file is.
-- Eclipse Plugins for Maven & Cucumber
+- IDE Plugins for Maven & Cucumber

 # **Features**